American Vegan Society: History

-In 1960, 26 year-old H. Jay Dinshah founded the American Vegan Society.
+In 1960, 26-year-old H. Jay Dinshah founded the American Vegan Society.
 Later that year Dinshah married the English-born Freya Smith.
 Freya, whose parents were active in The Vegan Society (of England), contributed to the early growth of the American Vegan Society and is president of the AVS today.
 The American Vegan Society is headquartered at Malaga, New Jersey, on a parcel of land which is called "SunCrest", or "the SunCrest Educreational Center."
 During Dinshah's life, the AVS was characterized by vegan publishing and outreach, annual vegan conferences, vegan archiving, spiritual inspiration, providing people with an experience of vegan living, vegan food-preparation demonstrations, maintenance of a small veganic garden, and extensive networking.
 Dinshah served the AVS as its president and as editor of its publication, Ahimsa magazine (1960–2000).
 In 2000, Dinshah died of a heart attack at age 66, after a life of promoting veganism.

-In 1974, the organization did help found the North American Vegetarian Society in so to host the 1975 World Vegetarian Congress in the United States for the first time, which was held in Orono, Maine.
+In 1974, the organization helped to found the North American Vegetarian Society in preparation for hosting the 1975 World Vegetarian Congress in the United States for the first time.
+The Congress was held in Orono, Maine.

 Smithsonian Magazine in 2011 wrote: "Like its predecessors, the vegan society connects a meat-free diet to a number of other causes, including moral and environmental considerations.
-Among the reasons for veganism the group’s website lists are: health; 'an equitable, ethical relationship between human and other living creatures'; 'spiritual development'; and 'practical solutions to the population explosion.'"
+Among the reasons for veganism the group's website lists are: health; 'an equitable, ethical relationship between human and other living creatures'; 'spiritual development'; and 'practical solutions to the population explosion.'"